3 Extraordinary Culinary Travel Experiences to Whet Your Appetite

 After sailing to every continent, we’ve learned that any destination’s gastronomy is a window into its culture, history and traditions.
 Whether you enjoy cooking vacations filled with demonstrations and hands-on classes or the simple delight of tasting a new ingredient at a local farmer’s market, the chance to sample local delicacies in exotic lands may be reason enough to pack your bags.
 Allow us to whet your appetite with these three culinary travel adventures.

-1. Sample the Fragrant Cuisine of Morocco
+1. The Fragrant Cuisine of Morocco

-2. Indulge in the Festive Pintxos of Basque Country
+2. The Festive Pintxos of Basque Country

 Bilbao’s seven neighborhoods for pintxo crawls range from Plaza Nueva, an arcaded square with about two dozen pintxo bars in the Old Town, to Ribera Food Market, a huge indoor food market with upstairs pintxo bars.
 Two Plaza Nueva gems are Gure Toki, whose specialties include grilled foie gras with apple and sherry and a soup of Idiazabal sheep’s milk cheese with mushrooms and a quail egg, and Café Bar Bilbao, a century-old spot known for a dreamy veal crepe with anchovies and mushrooms.

 3. The Verdant Tea Plantations of Sri Lanka